Kurrawong/prezmanifest/README.md

 The functions provided are:

 * **validate**
     * performs SHACL validation on the Manifest, followed by existence checking for each resource - are they reachable by this script on the file system or over the Internet?
-Will also check any [Conformance Claims](#conformance-claims)given in the Manifest)
+Will also check any [Conformance Claims](#conformance-claims) given in the Manifest)
 * **label**
     * lists all the IRIs for elements with a Manifest's Resources that don't have labels.
 Given a source of additional labels, such as the [KurrawongAI Semantic Background](#kurrawongai-semantic-background), it can try to extract any missing labels and insert them into a Manifest as an additional labelling resource
 * **document**